-A demand for more content can force an artist to to tell a bigger story about their creativity.
+The demand for more content can force an artist to tell a bigger story about their creativity.

 Anytime I work with my consulting clients during Instagram Assessments, I can hear the panic on the other end of the phone when I tell them they should be posting on social media every day.

 “But I don’t have enough art for that!”
 They say.

 And I try to soothe them with this: You don’t need to post a new piece of art every day.
 You need to post new content every day.
 There is a huge difference.